 The STATE command sets the system variable &RETCODE to a value that indicates whether a specified file exists.
+The value of system variable &EXITRC also indicates whether the specified file exists.

 Syntax: How to Determine If a File Exists Under Windows